cozzini/hpc-tn/gemm/README.rst

 Exercise
 ~~~~~~~~~

+- Identify the maximum size of the matrix you can run on both single and double precision
-- Increasing the matrices size up to 20000x20000 (single precision) or 14000x14000 (double precision) analyse the scaling of the GEMM calculation, for both CPU
+- Increasing the matrices size up to  maximum size (single precision and/or double precision) analyse the scaling of the GEMM calculation, for both CPU
   and GPU and find the size for which the GPU is beneficial.
 Plot your results.

 - Repeat the analysis for different values of OMP_NUM_THREADS.
 (Remember, this effect only the CPU BLAS, not the cuBLAS)